 Note, if the girl did not earn the Junior Aide award, or was never a Brownie and thus does not have Brownie wings or a Bridge to Juniors badge, then the My Faith and Leadership pins can be grouped closer to the membership stars if desired, but always above any skill-builder badges.

-What Pins or Badges Carry Over to the New Vest or Sash When Girls Bridge?
+Which Pins or Badges Carry Over When Girls Bridge?

 When a Girl Scout bridges to the next program age level, some of her pins and awards move onto the new vest or sash, including:

-- Bronze and Silver award pins - the former program age level award is always placed under the current age level award.
-Example: Bronze award pin is below the Silver award pin.
+- Bronze and Silver award pins: The former program age level award is always placed under the current age level award.
+(Example: The Bronze award pin goes below the Silver award pin.)

-Tips For Placing Badges on Girl Scout Vests or Sashes
+Tips for Placing Badges on Vests or Sashes

-- The placement of insignia and emblems on the Girl Scout vest is the same for all program age levels.
-Skill-builder badges are always placed on the front of the vest along the hemline for all program age levels.
+The placement of insignia and emblems on the Girl Scout vest is the same for all program age levels.
+Skill-builder badges are always placed on the front of the vest along the hemline.
 Journey badge sets always go above skill-builder badges (and below insignia) on the girl's left side.
-Other earned badges and awards go in the middle of the vest, and is usually the source of most confusion.
-It's okay if you don't place things perfectly, it's more important that you've said "yes" to Girl Scouts in the first place!
-Remember, you can always move things around later, particularly if you or your daughter sew things in place instead of ironing badges on.
+Other earned badges and awards go in the middle of the vest, and they usually cause the most confusion.

-- If you know for certain that your daughter will earn two Journey badge sets (more typical for Cadettes, who have an extra year to earn them) then leave some room so that the sets can be placed side by side.
+- If you know for certain that your daughter will earn two Journey badge sets (this is more typical for Cadettes, who have an extra year to earn them), then leave some room so that the sets can be placed side by side.
 Otherwise, center the earned Journey set on the vest.
-If by chance she does earn another set, place it below the first one.
+If, by chance, she does earn another set, place it below the first one.

-- If you iron-on badges or patches, take the time to sew just a few stiches on each badge or patch.
-Sometimes the iron-on glue loosens, so the extra stitch or two can help keep from losing a badge or patch completely.
+- If you iron on badges or patches, take the time to sew just a few stitches on each badge or patch.
+Sometimes the iron-on glue loosens, so the extra stitch or two can help prevent a badge or patch from falling off completely.

 - It's perfectly okay to put earned badges and pins on the back of a vest or sash if the front side is out of room.